aptech/docs/docs/CR-csvReadM.rst

     //Print the first 5 rows of all columns print housing[1:5,.];

 The code above will produce the following output.
 Notice that the first row contains all missing values.
-This is because the first row of the file housing.csv contains a header. csvReadM reads in textual data as missing values by default.
-You can easily remove any rows that contain all missing values with the function packr (which stands for "pack rows").
+This is because the first row of the file housing.csv contains a header. :func:`csvReadM` reads in textual data as missing values by default.
+You can easily remove any rows that contain all missing values with the function :func:`packr` (which stands for "pack rows").

 ::

           .          .          .          .          .          .
     3104.00       4.00       2.00       0.00     279.90    2048.00
     1173.00       2.00       1.00       0.00     146.50     912.00
     3076.00       4.00       2.00       0.00     237.70    1654.00